-In this paper we discuss a formal tool coming from logic (anti-unification), which has been used in various natural language processing tasks, see, e.g., [13-15,19-21,31,36-40].
-Our motivation is to introduce novel anti-unification techniques to natural language researchers, presenting the corresponding algorithms and some illustrative examples.
+In this paper we discuss a formal tool coming from logic (anti-unification), which has been used in various natural language processing tasks.
+Our motivation is to introduce novel antiunification techniques to natural language researchers, presenting the corresponding algorithms and some illustrative examples.
 We hope that these techniques can have helpful applications in linguistics-related areas, and experts can find more elaborated use to them than we envisaged.

 Anti-unification aims at computing generalizations of the given objects.
 Generalization computation is a pretty common task in learning, where one would like to extract common features from the given concrete examples.
 In logic, the problem often is formulated for two terms: Given s and t, the problem is to compute their generalization, a term r such that s and t can be obtained from r by some variable substitutions.
 The interesting generalization are those, which retain maximal similarities between s and t, and abstract over their differences by fresh variables in a uniform way.
 Such generalizations are called the least general generalizations (lggs).
-For instance, the terms f(a,g(a)) and f(b,g(b)), where a and b are constants, have several generalizations: x, f(x,y), f(x,g(y)), and f(x,g(x)), but the lgg is one: f(x,g(x)).
-It indicates that the original terms have in common the main binary function symbol f and the unary function symbol f in the second argument, and that the first argument of f and the argument of f are the same.
+For instance, the terms f(a, g(a) and f(b, g(b) have several generalizations: x, f(x, y),f(x, g(y)), and f(x, g(x)), but the lgg is one: f(x, g(x)).
+It indicates that the original terms have in common the main binary function symbol f and the unary function symbol g in the second argument, and that the first argument of f and the argument of g are the same.

-Anti-unification has been introduced in 1970s in two papers, published in the same volume of Machine Intelligence, by Plotkin [32] and Reynolds [33].
+Anti-unification has been introduced in 1970s in two papers, published in the same volume of Machine Intelligence, by Plotkin [25] and Reynolds [26].
 The algorithms have been formulated for first-order terms over a fixed arity (ranked) alphabet, and they compute the least general generalization for input terms.
-The original motivation was the application in inductive reasoning, and later the technique (extended to richer theories) has been used in the areas such as inductive logic programming, machine learning, analogical reasoning, software code close detection, program analysis, proof generalization, learning custom gestures, etc. The name anti-unification indicates that the process is dual to unification [34], which computes most general common instance of terms.
+The original motivation was the application in inductive reasoning, and later the technique (extended to richer theories) has been used in the areas such as inductive logic programming, machine learning, analogical reasoning, software code close detection, program analysis, proof generalization, learning custom gestures, etc. The name anti-unification indicates that the process is dual to unification [27], which computes most general common instance of terms.